trinlol/Stylus-themes/README.md

 Editing the style

 ```
-Don't like the bold on 'gamesense'?
-Remove line 405 | "font-weight: 600;"

-All other colors you can change by searching (ctrl+f) for ".usergroup-1" - You'll find the rest of the usergroups beneath.
-Change them to your liking.

 If you don't like blue you can change the following:
 Change the background color on line 267 | "background-color: #0B0E14;" (there maybe other elemtns using background-color: #0B0E14;" they will need updated too).